Sony alpha lenses for backpackers & hikers

 In my backcountry toolkit

 Here’s a summary of what I bring depending on what I anticipate shooting.
-I mostly carry my full-frame equipment when backpacking due to a few technical benefits of having a 35mm sensor versus a 23.5mm sensor.
+I mostly carry my full-frame equipment when backpacking but when I’m really limited to what I can take, I might bring just my a6300.
 Continue reading for further information on the following lenses, and alternative (more economical) selections.

 Wide Zoom Lenses